-If you have high blood pressure, binge drinking and heavy drinking are very dangerous and can even be deadly.
+If you have high blood pressure, drinking many days in a row or drinking a lot in one setting are both very dangerous and can even be deadly.
 Elevated blood pressure places extra stress on the heart and increases the chances of heart attack, stroke and heart failure.

 Luckily, alcoholics who quit drinking see a reduction in blood pressure.
 Often those who come to treatment with high blood pressure return to normal levels within a month of not drinking.

 Yes, alcohol raises blood pressure.
 Usually, this after three or more drinks are consumed in a single sitting.
 For healthy individuals, this rise in blood pressure is temporary.
 However, frequent binges can change blood pressure long term.

 Can alcohol lower blood pressure?

 Technically, yes—drinking no more than two drinks for men or a single drink are consumed in a given day can temporarily lower blood pressure.